JonayahJ/Team-Member-Generator/README.md

   #### Questions (FAQs)
   * Q: Do I need to install anything?
 A: Yes, install Inquirer.
   * Q: Once I answer the questions, what do I need to do?
 A: Nothing, the webpage will autopopulate Bootstrap cards of your team members and their respective information.
+  * Q: I keep seeing a wild comma on my page.
+What do I do?
+A: Look for random commas in the generated html code in between divs and delete them.

   ###### Contact Me